 The best way to prevent poop eating is to limit access to stool.
 This may mean monitoring your dog’s activities while on walks, restricting his or her access to feces of wild animals such as rabbits, geese and deer, and picking up after your dog right away.
 Training techniques such as teaching your dog the “leave it” command and to reliably come when called are also helpful in keeping your dog from eating stool.

-In a study1 conducted by Colorado State University researchers, dog owners reported that preventing access was the most commonly used and most effective way of stopping their dogs from eating stool.
+In a study conducted by Colorado State University researchers,1 dog owners reported that preventing access was the most commonly used and most effective way of stopping their dogs from eating stool.
 Rewarding good behavior and distracting their dog from the feces were the next best ways to put a halt to poop eating.

 While many cases of coprophagy are behavioral issues, there are health issues that can contribute to the problem.
 If your dog enjoys dining on stool, talk with your veterinarian to rule out an underlying medical concern.
 Then it’ll be time to take an active role in reducing your dog’s access to feces.

 - Boze B. A comparison of common treatments for coprophagy in Canis familiaris.
 J Appl Comp Anim Behav.
 2008;2(1):22-28.